 Boost your confidence in a job interview or the first day at a new job by dressing the part.
 Even for a casual workplaces, new work clothes can put help put you in the right frame of mind, while also helping you feel polished.
 Updating your work wardrobe doesn’t need to be expensive, and even basic stores like Target, Big W and Kmart offer stylish yet inexpensive work basics and accessories.

 Be confident in what you have to offer

 Research by Ernst and Young for the Workplace Gender Equality Agency indicated that working mums are often the most productive employees in a workplace.
 It doesn’t take much to understand why, as mums naturally possess great time management skills, multi tasking abilities, and know all too well about dealing with stressful situations.
-These skills are readily transferrable to most positions, so be confident in your abilities and how you can contribute them to the workforce.
+These skills are readily transferable to most positions, so be confident in your abilities and how you can contribute them to the workforce.